Cartman16/dto-input-ts/README.md

 This project was inspired by [fivdi's gpio-button project](https://github.com/fivdi/gpio-button).
 This is not a fork of the fivdi's project.
 I wanted to learn JavaSrcipt but decided to use TypeScript due to I did not like JS's approach of beein not type safe.
 Also as a professional developer I wanted to you a more ES6 like approach.
 But I took a lot of knowledge out of fivdi's project and would like to thank him for that.

 tbd
--Kernel links
+- Kernel links
--Kernel data structure
+- Kernel data structure